SathyasriS27/ARM7-Thumb-Programming/README.md

 # ARM7-Thumb-Programming
-Repository containing all the ARM7 Thumb Instruction programs written for the Microprocessors course at college.
+Repository containing all the ARM7 Thumb Instruction programs written for the Microprocessors and Microcontrollers course at college.